edev/sira/README.md

 * For simple, small-scale use cases, commands should run in the order specified, not based on a dependency graph.

 * Errors should be clear, concise, helpful, and caught as early as possible.

+## Operating system support

+I test and use Sira on Debian Linux using amd64 CPUs.
+I believe it should work on BSD and perhaps other Unix-like OSes, but I have not personally tested them.
+It absolutely **will not** manage systems that are binary-incompatible with the host.
+To the best of my knowledge, it also will not work on Windows.

+For the most part, the code itself is platform-agnostic.
+If you have a specific use case in mind and wish to contribute to expanding Sira's operating system support, you are welcome to reach out.
+The following are the known impediments to cross-platform Sira:

+1. Sira uses the [openssh](https://crates.io/crates/openssh) crate, which saves me quite a bit of reading and possibly a lot of work.
+It works well for my own use case.
+However, its documentation explicitly warns that it is only compatible with Unix-like operating systems.

+1. Sira is written in pure Rust, which has many benefits.
+It also transmits a client to each host it manages, and that client is written in Rust and compiled to binary.
+I'm sure it is possible to compile an array of client binaries for different operating systems and transfer different clients to different operating systems, but I have not developed such a system.
+This work will need to be done before Sira can manage computers running varied operating systems.

 ## License